A classification system for Australian social sector initiatives and entities

 CLASSIE is a landmark Australian initiative that enables systematic classification of social sector initiatives and entities - an Australian social change dictionary.

-Using the American Foundation Center's well-respected and recently revised Philanthropy Classification System as the spine of the system, and drawing on a well of local knowledge contributed by a voluntary team of more than 50 Australian subject matter experts, Our Community (through our Innovation Lab) has led the project to create a taxonomy suitable for all Australian not-for-profit organisations, grantmakers, and social sector initiatives.
+Using the American Foundation Center's well-respected and widely used Philanthropy Classification System as the spine of the system, and drawing on a well of local knowledge contributed by a voluntary team of more than 50 Australian subject matter experts, Our Community (through our Innovation Lab) has led the project to create a taxonomy suitable for all Australian not-for-profit organisations, grantmakers, and social sector initiatives.

 (describes organisation types and sizes)